rowanam/time-traveling/README.md

 The main theme color is a shade of green (#34825f), which reflects a natural color palette and contrasts well with the dark background.
 Orange (#ffa500) is used for the time-space lines as a complementing secondary theme color and to stand out against the map background.

 [Lato](https://fonts.google.com/specimen/Lato) is the main font, used in the logo and across the site and chosen for its clean, modern look.
-[Coromorant Garamond](https://fonts.google.com/specimen/Cormorant+Garamond) is used a secondary font, to provide variety, and again to suggest a trip photo book where one might handwrite information.
+[Nothing You Could Do](https://fonts.google.com/specimen/Nothing+You+Could+Do) is used a secondary font, to provide variety, and again to suggest a trip photo book where one might handwrite information.
+[Coromorant Garamond](https://fonts.google.com/specimen/Cormorant+Garamond) is used as a back-up font.

 A map icon is used in the logo and as the favicon.